lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
-<p>The propeller mounting was to fragile and steering was to indirect.
+<p>The propeller mounting was too fragile and steering was too indirect.
 Additionally Mr. Turtle had a big immersion depth, so that the platform was close to being covered by water. </p>

 <h2>Mr. Turtle got mature</h2>

 Another 3D print for a new, very robust porpeller mounting, which turnes the propellers directly satisfied our demands to the sonar boat project.
 There´s enough space for all the sensors and electrical devices plus waterproof boxes.
 The equipment can be extended without problems.
-It drafts on the river stably, and the platform doesn´t get really wet.
+It drafts on the river stably and the platform doesn´t get wet, except from some splashes.
 It is quite agile when turning, although the manoeuvrability could still be improved.

 <div class="box alt">
 				<div class="row 50% uniform">